BComm (Hons) (NFQ Level 8)

 International Study Opportunities

-In second year, you have the opportunity to study abroad for a semester in one of our partner universities in Australia, Canada, Europe, Hong Kong, New Zealand and Singapore.
+In second year, you have the opportunity to study abroad for a trimester in one of our partner universities in Australia, Canada, Europe, Hong Kong, New Zealand and Singapore.